Swaylands School abuse claims

 The school was housed in a listed building in Penshurst, near Tonbridge in Kent and closed in the early 1990s.

-The school is at the centre of a large-scale child sexual abuse investigation by police.
-The abuse was alleged to have taken place between 1967 and 1993.
+It’s currently at the centre of a large-scale child sexual abuse investigation by police – with the abuse alleged to have taken place between 1967 and 1993.

-If you are a survivor of abuse at Swaylands School and would like to speak to a member of the abuse team please get in touch about a possible claim.
+If you are a survivor of abuse at Swaylands School and would like to speak to a member of our specialist team about the investigation, please get in touch about a possible claim.

 Get help today